stefanthoss/stefandroid-blog/_posts/2021-03-12-pfsense-high-latency-bufferbloat.md

 | Gateway | WAN_DHCP - Interface WAN_DHCP Gateway |
 | In / Out pipe | UploadQueue / DownloadQueue |

-Save the rule.
-You're done!
+Save the rule and apply changes.
+You're done and shouldn't experience bufferbloat anymore!

 ## Limiter Bandwidth Testing

 My Cable Internet connection is marketed as 400 Mbit/s download and 20 Mbit/s upload.
 Based on my speed tests it is in reality closer to 420 Mbit/s download and 22 MBit/s upload (I know - very surprising!).
-I want to find out how I should configure the limiter's upload bandwidth - slightly above or slightly below the actual upload bandwidth?
+I want to find out how I should configure the limiter's upload bandwidth - slightly above or slightly below the actual upload throughput?
 I'll be focussing on the upload only since I'm not experiencing noticeable bufferbloat with my download connection.

-First I run a test with a 25 Mbit/s **WanUpload** limiter (slightly above the actual upload bandwidth):
+First I run a test with a 25 Mbit/s **WanUpload** limiter (slightly above the actual upload throughput):

 ![pfSense WAN gateway with high latency but no packetloss](/assets/images/pfsense-wan-gateway-high-latency.png)

 I'm still experiencing high latency but no packet loss anymore.
-It seems that the limiter is preventing the packet loss but it can't do anything about the latency - the Internet connection is still too slow for the throughput I'm trying to push.
+It seems that the limiter is preventing the packet loss but it can't do anything about the latency - the Internet connection is still too slow for the amount of data I'm trying to push.

-Now I run a test with a 20 Mbit/s **WanUpload** limiter (slightly below the actual upload bandwidth):
+Now I run a test with a 20 Mbit/s **WanUpload** limiter (slightly below the actual upload throughput):

 ![pfSense WAN gateway without latency and packetloss](/assets/images/pfsense-wan-gateway-low-latency.png)

 This looks much better.
 I might leave a bit of upload throughput on the table, but I finally see low latency and no packet loss even under maximum upload stress.
-You should definitely set your limiter bandwidth slightly below your actual upload bandwidth to avoid both high latency and packet loss.
+You should definitely set your limiter bandwidth slightly below your actual upload throughput to avoid both high latency and packet loss.